Good Eats!

 Awesum Dimsum

-Whether you prefer steamed, fried, or baked, they’ve got an awesum assortment of this Cantonese delight!
-Awesum Dimsum has locations in Gramercy Park and Times Square.
+Dimsum 24/7 right in the heart of Times Square!
+Whether you prefer steamed, fried, or baked, they've got an awesum assortment of this Cantonese delight!

 Kung Fu Kitchen

 New York has great options for soup dumplings . . . where in one bite you get the nourishing power of soup and the deliciousness of a Chinese dumpling.
-Try KungFu Kitchen, with locations in Hell’s Kitchen, Times Square, and Roosevelt Field Mall, for the soup dumplings (try them with vinegar sauce and sliced ginger for the fullest experience) and come again for their hand-pulled noodles.
+Try KungFu Kitchen at 610 8th Avenue (at @ W. 40th) for the soup dumplings (try them with vinegar sauce and sliced ginger for the fullest experience) and come again for their hand-pulled noodles.

 Urbanspace